Indian Sex Life: Sexuality and the Colonial Origins of Modern Social Thought

 Tuesday, March 16, 2021 | 12:30 PM to 1:30 PM ET

-The Committee on Global Thought (CGT) Lunchtime Seminars are a forum for Columbia University faculty and visiting scholars to present current research characterizing and assessing issues of global importance.
+The CGT Lunchtime Seminars are an informal forum for scholars to discuss current research assessing issues of global importance with members of the Columbia community, including students.
 Learn more about the CGT Lunchtime Seminars by clicking here.

 Join Professor Durba Mitra of Harvard University for a discussion of her work Indian Sex Life: Sexuality and the Colonial Origins of Modern Social Thought.
 CGT member Yasmine Ergas will moderate the seminar.
 Bringing together vast archival materials from diverse disciplines, Mitra reveals that deviant female sexuality was critical to debates about social progress and exclusion, caste domination, marriage, widowhood and inheritance, women’s performance, the trafficking of girls, abortion and infanticide, industrial and domestic labor, indentured servitude, and ideologies about the dangers of Muslim sexuality.